Skip to content

 Step 4: Shape the mouthguard

-Use your tongue, fingers and light biting force to adjust the mouthguard to the shape of your teeth and jaw.
+Use your tongue, fingers and light bite force to adapt the mouthguard to the shape of your teeth and jaw.
 Be careful not to bite too hard to avoid deformation or damage.

 Step 5: Cool and test

-After shaping the mouthguard, rinse it with cold water to let it harden.
-Test the mouthguard by biting your upper and lower teeth to ensure it fits properly and feels comfortable.
+After you have molded the mouthguard, rinse it with cold water to harden it.
+Test the mouthguard by biting down on your upper and lower teeth to make sure it fits properly and feels comfortable.

 Step 6: Regular maintenance

-Once formed, you must maintain your mouthguard properly.
+Once formed, you need to take good care of your mouthguard.
 Rinse it with water after each use and store it in a protective case to prevent contamination and damage.
-Check regularly for signs of wear and replace the mouthguard if necessary.
+Check regularly for signs of wear and replace the mouthguard when necessary.

-Remember that a properly fitting mouthguard is essential for maximum protection of your teeth and mouth during physical activities.
-If you have any doubts about shaping your mouthguard, consult a dentist or professional sports coach for advice.
-Safety comes first, so make sure you protect your mouth with a correctly shaped mouthguard.
+Remember that a properly fitting mouthguard is essential for maximum protection of your teeth and mouth during physical activity.
+If you have any doubts about the fit of your mouthguard, consult a dentist or professional sports coach for advice.
+Safety comes first, so make sure you protect your mouth with a properly fitted mouthguard.

 Cart 0